utkarshk-iitr/Ethereum-Virtual-Machine/README.md

 ## Credits

-This was made by Utkarsh Kumar, Adesh Palkar
+This was made by Utkarsh Kumar, Adesh Palkar, Gaurav Chaudhari.